Services and Compatibility

 6. Why is it so important for Liferay support engineers to replicate issues when I can demonstrate them in my environment?

 Reproducing an issue is the first step to providing a solution.
-Once we can consistently replicate the issue, we can narrow down the root cause and determine whether it is a product error, a configuration issue or a third party software malfunction.
+Once we can consistently replicate the issue, a root cause can be determined - whether it is a product error, a configuration issue or a third party software malfunction.
 If the issue is determined to be a product error, our support engineers will need to debug the source code on their development environment, which is best done while reproducing the issue.
-Once a solution is ready, we will conduct tests to ensure that it indeed does fix the reported incident.
+Once a solution is ready, we will conduct tests to ensure that it indeed does fix the reported incident in the product.

 7. What should I do if I cannot reproduce an issue in an uncustomized instance of Liferay?

-You can still report the incident and ask our Liferay support engineers to guide you in reproducing the issue in an uncustomized version of Liferay.
+You can still report the incident and ask our Liferay support engineers to assist you in trying to reproduce the issue in an uncustomized version of Liferay.
 In the process you may discover that the issue is actually related to custom code or a third party technology.
 At times an issue is only reproducible under a certain type of load or other unusual circumstance, in which case you should let our support engineers know of these details.
-Your Sales Representative is also a great resource and will be available to assist you with issues that are not included under Subscription Services.
+Your Sales Representative is also a great resource and will be available to assist you with issues that are not covered under Subscription Services.

-8. Why do I need to close tickets?
-Why are the Liferay support engineers closing tickets that I haven't confirmed to be resolved.
+8. Why are the Liferay support engineers closing tickets that I haven't confirmed are resolved?

-9. Why is there a limit on reporting only one issue per Help Center ticket?
+9. Why is there a limit on reporting only one issue per support ticket?

 Liferay Support desires to limit the scope of each ticket to a single issue which will help ensure the following: